kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 }
 ```

-We will inject our assets ourselves in `index.html`:
+We inject our assets in `index.html` ourselves:

 ```html
 <% if (htmlWebpackPlugin.options.mode === 'production') { %>